 This impact avoids immune system dysfunction when growth is presented or advanced.

-Other Immune Agents and its Strengthening Effects
+Other Immune Agents and Their Strengthening Effects

 Healthy immune systems are better at handling contamination from microbes, parasites, and infections.